degeri/decred_independent_contractor_roadmap/README.md

          - Develop a website that displays Security spend alongside other analytics Development Repos - I have been helping make the user facing Docs more accurate and visual.
 Will continue to do more of this in 2019.
 I                     also plan to help out in other repos in 2019.
 Organization - I want to put together my own team of contractors to help on the above.

+Note: All of the plans above was given by the individual contractors and no editing was done, hence there is a difference in writing styles.
+Shout-out to richardred for writing the introduction and Heon for the cool roadmap image.